 Brooklyn Historical Society (BHS) will dedicate public programming and several episodes of its award-winning podcast Flatbush + Main to the history of disease and public health in Brooklyn.
 This will coincide with the opening of a separate BHS exhibition in 2019, Sick: seven diseases that changed Brooklyn, to explore how four centuries of Brooklynites have experienced and understood sickness and health.

 Oi!
 Street Visual Art Space helps local communities to explore social issues through community projects.
 A programme of events in 2019 will bring to life collective memories and individual sentiments in times of epidemics.

-In midtown Manhattan, the New York Public Library and the Graduate Center of City University of New York will present a series of public events during spring 2019 looking at how stories of contagion are told.
+In midtown Manhattan, the New York Public Library (NYPL) and the Graduate Center of City University of New York will present a series of public events during spring 2019 looking at how stories of contagion are told.
 An exhibition at NYPL will showcase more than one hundred years of mapping contagion in the city.

 Contagious Cities has been developed by Wellcome in collaboration with: